johnnycatsf/psychedeli.ca/_posts/2011-08-20-a-new-beginning.md

 ## i'll be seeing you

 Well, that's about it.
-I'm committed to writing more in this thing about my experiences, as I think it would be a good idea for my own mental health if I could get a lot of these feelings off my chest..
+I'm committed to writing more in this thing about my future experiences, as I think it would be a good idea for my own mental health if I could get a lot of these feelings off my chest.

 [1]: http://jekyllrb.com/
 [2]: http://burningman.com/